MicrosoftDocs/entra-powershell-docs/docs/conceptual/troubleshooting.md

 **Error**: `Dependent module '<module-name>' isn't installed on this computer.
 To use the current module 'Microsoft.Graph.Entra', ensure that its dependent module '<module-name>' is installed.`

 It means that Microsoft Entra PowerShell dependencies aren't installed.
-To install, use:
+To install the dependencies, use the following script.

 [!INCLUDE [dependencies](../includes/install-entra-powershell-dependencies.md)]